The best cheap Android phones to buy in 2025

 Not easily available in the US

 In our Nothing Phone 2a review, we were mighty impressed at what the company has pulled off here.
 The 6.7-inch AMOLED display is pretty to look at, and colors and brightness levels are satisfactory.
 The phone is driven by a MediaTek Dimensity 7200 Pro SoC, which is more than adequate for casual usage.
-The see-through back panel looks classy and even though it doesn't have the same premium materials as the higher-end models, it still maintains an excellent in-hand feel.
+The see-through back panel looks classy and even though it doesn't have the same premium materials as you get with the higher-end models, it still maintains an excellent in-hand feel.

 The only catch with the Nothing Phone 2a is that you can't buy it outright in the US.
 The company doesn't have any plans (yet) to put it on open sale.
 However, you can try your luck getting it via Nothing's developer program from its website for $349.